-There are no details about who this person is or where they are making their pilgrimage to.
-In fact, the poem’s tone is so haunting that it is very likely this person is not actually alive.
+There are no details about who this person is or where they are making their pilgrimage.
+The poem’s tone is so haunting that it is very likely this person is not alive.
 Perhaps, they are a ghost the knight has encounter on his new journey, into the afterlife.

 The knight does not address the mysterious nature of this person and instead asks him his most pressing question, “‘Where can it be— / This land of Eldorado?’”